HubSpot/vex/docs/intro.md

 ### Take control of your dialogs

 Vex is a modern dialog library which is highly configurable, easily stylable, and gets out of the way.
-You'll love vex because it's tiny (`<5kb`), has a clear and simple API, works on mobile devices, and can be customized to match your style in seconds.
+You'll love vex because it's tiny (`6kb` minified), has a clear and simple API, works on mobile devices, and can be customized to match your style in seconds.

 #### Features

 - Drop-in replacement for `alert`, `confirm`, and `prompt`
 - Easilly configurable animations which are smooth as butter
-- Tiny footprint (`<5kb`) and only depends on `jQuery`
+- Tiny footprint (`6kb` minified) and only depends on `jQuery`
 - Looks and behaves great on mobile devices
 - Open multiple dialogs at once and close them individually or all at once
 - Built in CSS spinner for asynchronous dialogs